FestCat/festcat-voice-builder/README.md

    - sox
    - perl
    - csh

-2. I also needed the Debian package `libx11-dev` to build HTS and *maybe?* tcl-snack.
+   - I believe I also needed the Debian package `libx11-dev` to build HTS and *maybe?* tcl-snack.
 Sorry for not providing more details.

+2. Register and agree to the HTK license at http://htk.eng.cam.ac.uk/ You need the HTK user name and password so HTK can be downloaded.

+3. Train a voice.
+The training can take time, GB of disk and a fair amount of RAM.
+   For instance, training the ona Catalan voice may take several days, <10 GB of hard disk space with peaks of >8??GB of RAM.
+In order to train HTS voices, run:

+    ./configure htk_user="yourhtkuser" htk_password="yourhtkpassword"
+    make ca_ona.spk
+    make ca_bet.spk
+    make ca_pau.spk
+    make en_slt.spk
+    make en_awb.spk

+# Dependencies

 ## Language independent tools automatically downloaded, built and run